Frequently Asked Questions

-20. Is their a limit of items I can consign?
+20. Is there a limit of items I can consign?

 Yes.
 Each consignor may consign up to 200 items.
 We have determined that each sale we can accommodate up to 350 consignors with 200 items each.
 We want each consignor to consign their best items.
 This makes for a better sale for both consignors and shoppers!

-21. Is their a minimum number of items I can consign?
+21. Is there a minimum number of items I can consign?